 When You Don’t Have Proper Fender Clearance

-If the above process does not give you proper clearance, you will need to use a 21-inch fender lift or purchase a new 21-inch fender.
-The 2014-2020 models all need the 21” fender lift to make the wheel fit properly.
+The 2014-2020 Harley Touring models all need the 21” fender lift to make the wheel fit properly.
 The installation of the bracket isn’t complicated.
 To install it, you’ll mount the bracket to the OEM fender mount using the bottom holes in the bracket.
 Then use the top holes to mount it to the stock fender.

-Installing the New 21” Wheel
+Installing the New 21-inch Harley Wheel

 You will follow the service manual instructions for properly torquing your front axle nut.
 Then, put the pinch bolt or cap on the right-side fork slider and secure it.
 If your front end has the pinch bolt instead of the cap, this would be the time to torque that as well.
 Next, you will put on your calipers.
 Make sure you use new brake pads if you are using new rotors.